NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Gatewalkers/Green Monkey.md

 abilities_mid:
   - name: ""
   - name: "Aura of Good Cheer"
     desc: " (aura,emotion,mental) 30 feet.
 The green monkey's affable demeanor is contagious.
-Allies within the aura gain a +1 status bonus to Will saves against emotion effects.\n[[Bestiary Effects/Effect_ Aura of Good Cheer|Effect: Aura of Good Cheer]]"
+Allies within the aura gain a +1 status bonus to Will saves against emotion effects.\n\n[[Bestiary Effects/Effect_ Aura of Good Cheer|Effect: Aura of Good Cheer]]"

   - name: "[[Bestiary Ability Glossary/Nimble Dodge|Nimble Dodge]]"
-    desc: "`pf2:r`  **Trigger** The green monkey is targeted with a melee or ranged attack by an attacker it can see\n**Effect** The green monkey gains a +2 circumstance bonus to AC against the triggering attack."
+    desc: "`pf2:r`  **Trigger** The green monkey is targeted with a melee or ranged attack by an attacker it can see\n* * *\n\n**Effect** The green monkey gains a +2 circumstance bonus to AC against the triggering attack."

 attacks:
   - name: ""